Pictures just don’t do Black’s Beach San Diego justice. The dramatic Torrey Pines cliffs and Pacific Ocean waves are nothing short of breathtaking.

 Use a tide chart to help gauge the likelihood of walking to Black’s Beach on the sand.

-Exceptions are granted to those who are fortunate enough to have the elusive Black’s Beach key, which has been at the center of much speculation for years.
+Exceptions are granted for road access to those who are fortunate enough to have the elusive Black’s Beach key, which has been at the center of much speculation for years.

-He adds that possession of this key can represent a significant burden, with some people offering large sums of money —up to $10,000 — in hopes of getting their hands on it.
+The key for the Black’s Beach gate has been referred to by many as “the most valuable surf key in the U.S.” It’s also been said that possession of this key can represent a significant burden, with some people offering large sums of money in hopes of getting their hands on it.

 Surfline references the road to Black’s Beach as the preferred option for “squeamish surfers.”

 Avid birders make a point of visiting Black’s Beach, which provides an amazing habitat for many species.
-In the aforementioned PBS documentary, for example, one dedicated birder claims to have “set up shop down there,” often spending seven days a week on the hunt for feathered friends.
+In the aforementioned PBS documentary, for example, one dedicated birder claims to have “set up shop down there,” often spending seven days a week hunting for feathered friends.

-This birding enthusiast is especially passionate about watching peregrine falcons, “documenting their every movement” for up to ten hours every day.
+This birding enthusiast is especially passionate about watching peregrine falcons, “documenting their every movement” for up to ten hours daily.

 Peregrine falcons adore Black’s Beach, but this is just one of many types of birds spotted there.
 Other commonly seen species include the following: